Magnetic Resonance Imaging

 Disc material protruding beyond normal disc space margins

-Narrowed central canal with crowding of cauda equina; hypertrophic ligamentum flavum and facet arthropathy common.
+Narrowed central canal with crowding of cauda equina nerve roots; hypertrophic ligamentum flavum and facet arthropathy contribute; thecal sac often compressed to < 10mm AP diameter

-Ovoid T2/FLAIR hyperintense lesions oriented perpendicular to ventricles; Dawson’s fingers; active plaques enhance with gadolinium.
+Ovoid T2/FLAIR hyperintense lesions oriented perpendicular to lateral ventricles (Dawson's fingers); active plaques enhance with gadolinium; chronic lesions may appear as 'black holes' on T1

-Discontinuity or retraction of supraspinatus/infraspinatus tendon with fluid signal in defect; muscle atrophy or fatty change may be present.
+Discontinuity or retraction of supraspinatus/infraspinatus tendon with fluid signal intensity in defect; muscle atrophy or fatty infiltration on T1; subacromial/subdeltoid bursal fluid

 White Matter Hyperintensities (WMH)